fstarnaud/ozp-documentation-wiki/Sharing-Listings.md

 For the final version of the **Export** modal (eventual preferred file sharing method) and its partner modal, the "Import" modal, please follow this link.

+## Questions
+* By what identifier should people share listings by user?
+Email?
+Username?
+Display Name? ...
+* When sharing by user, should the listing automatically populate into the recipient's bookmarks?
+    * Should the recipient need to "accept" the bookmark?
+* Should the sender get a notification?
+    * Should it be whether the bookmarks was successfully received or if it is "accepted"?

 ## Webtop Mockups
 *Some changes have been made since the original mockups were created, including moving the dashboards menu down to the lower toolbar.*